skggm/skggm/_pages/skggm-writeup.md

 <img style="margin: 0 auto;display: block;" src="assets/skggm_network.png" width="650" />
 <div style="margin: 0 auto;display: block; width:625px;">
 <center><i><small>
 Figure 1.
 An illustrative graphic depicting the activity of p biomolecules (genes, proteins), stocks or units of brain function.
 To discover the mechanisms of gene regulation or brain function we need to understand how these p variables influence each other in the form of a graph.
-Thus, given n measurements from each of these p variables the goal is to infer an underlying network that encodes these relationships.
+Thus, given n measurements from each of these p variables, the goal is to infer an underlying network that encodes these relationships.
 </small></i></center>
 </div>
 <br>
-A simple model to infer network between $$p$$ variables is a correlational network.
-In this case, if two variables are correlated, then the corresponding nodes are connected by an edge but not otherwise.
+A simple model to infer a network between $$p$$ variables is a correlational network.
+In this case, if two variables are correlated, then the corresponding nodes are connected by an edge, but not otherwise.
 Thus the absence of an edge between two nodes indicates the absence of a correlation between them.
 Unfortunately, as shown in Figure 2, such pairwise correlations could be spuriously induced by shared _common causes_.

 <img style="margin: 0 auto;display: block;" src="assets/skggm_graphics_spurious_correlation.png" width="200" />
 <div style="margin: 0 auto;display: block; width:625px;">